-Kilimo Minnesota is a certified organic incubator farm in Cambridge, Minnesota with a mission to empower African immigrant farmers, socially and economically through mentorship, land access and community.
+Kilimo Minnesota is an organic incubator farm with a mission to empower emerging farmers of African descent, socially and economically through mentorship, farmland access navigation, education, and community building.

 Founded in 2020 by Moses and Lonah Momanyi, owners of Dawn2 Dusk Farm, Kilimo Minnesota offers a three to five year hands-on training program that includes organic vegetable farming experience, group classes, networking and one-on-one business mentoring.
 The program, founded by and for farmers of African descent, is uniquely situated to give emerging farmers an opportunity to learn growing techniques and business skills in a new climate, country and culture while in a comfortable peer setting.

 We see acres, people working the land from all backgrounds, all seeking to connect with land and fulfill their lives.
 New farmers have brought with them the knowledge of their cultures as well as a hunger to learn about the local cultures as they related to land before and now as well as the new farming techniques and lifestyle in the new land.
 They are intent on creating a resilient food culture in a sustainable environment that honors the land.

 Founders, Moses and Lonah are making these visions a reality through Kilimo Minnesota.
 They both grew up in farming communities in Kenya.
 Moses remembers waking each morning to take care of the animals.
 Lonah recalls starting her days at 5 a.m. and working in the fields for seven or eight hours that included picking tea.
 Both were given an opportunity to come to the United States through an immigration lottery system, and as young adults they found themselves in Minnesota, where they met at Big River Farms, a nonprofit training program for immigrant and other emerging farmers.